PLANNED MAINTENANCE: Banner, DegreeWorks, and RAIL systems will be down for planned maintenance on Monday, November 25, 2024.

 On Campus Resources:

 Class preparation.
 Courses in college are different from high school – work outside the classroom is typically 3 hours prep and review to 1 hour in the class room.
 Read all syllabi (provided by professors, learn to take complete notes, use test taking strategies.
-(Help available in the Study Center or Counseling Services)
+(Help available in the Student Success Center or Counseling Services)

 Pitfalls of Social Life.
 Prioritizing responsibilities, knowing when to say “no”, substance abuse and its potential dangers, popularity and risk-taking behavior, getting help if needed.